batman1797/soft-posit-gitlab/README.md

  GNU gcc (SUSE Linux) 4.8.5
  Apple LLVM version 9.1.0 (clang-902.0.39.2)

+ Add, minus, multiply and divide are exhaustively tested.

+ Note:
+ [13 June 2018] Using a HPC resource to exhaustively test p16_mulAdd, reveals a bug that we are now working to fix.

 ------------------------------------------
 An example on how to use the code to add: